rema424/nestjs-docker-vscode-debugging/README.md

 # Nest.js Docker VScode Debugging

+This recipe shows how to run and debug a VS Code Nest.js, Full Stack TypeScript Framework, project in a Docker container.

+The recipe assumes that you have a recent version of Docker installed.

 ## Step 1.
 Create a New App

 With the following commands, create the directory (`nest-js-app`) and files for the app.